Skip to main content

 When using the cream or gel to treat rosacea, you may have to wait a few weeks before you see any improvement.

 It's very important that you keep taking metronidazole until you finish the course.
 Do this even if you feel better.
-It will help stop the infection coming back.
+It'll help stop the infection coming back.

 What if I do not get better?